-has their office declared vacant by the National President because the Chapter President is resident outside the Territory of his or her Chapter8.2.
+has their office declared vacant by the National President because the Chapter President is resident outside the Territory of his or her Chapter; or

-Effect of casual vacancy
+the composition of the National Council does not meet the requirements of clause 8.2.

 In the event of a casual vacancy in the office of a National Councillor the National Council may act, subject to this clause.

-If the number of National Councillors in office at any time is not sufficient to constitute a quorum at a National Council meeting or is less than the minimum number of Nationally-Elected Councillors fixed under this Constitution, the National Council must act as soon as possible to:

-increase the number of National Councillors to a number sufficient to constitute a quorum or to satisfy the minimum number of Nationally-Elected Councillors required under this Constitution;
+If the number of National Councillors in office at any time is not sufficient to constitute a quorum at a National Council meeting or is less than the minimum number of Nationally-Elected Councillors fixed under this Constitution, the National Council must act as soon as possible to increase the number of National Councillors to a number sufficient to constitute a quorum or to satisfy the minimum number of Nationally-Elected Councillors required under this Constitution, in accordance with the terms of this Constitution.

-convene a general meeting of the Institute for that purpose; and

-appoint additional National Councillors.

-Until the National Council have acted in accordance with the preceding sub-clause, the National Councillors may only act if and to the extent that there are circumstances where the National Council must exercise a power under this Constitution that is reserved solely to National Council.

-In the event of a casual vacancy in the office of the National President, the National President Elect will automatically become National President in their place for the remaining presidential term, subject to clause 8.11 8.12.8.8
+In the event of a casual vacancy in the office of the National President, the National President Elect will automatically become National President in their place for the remaining presidential term, subject to clause 8.11.

+A Nationally-Elected Councillor appointed under this clause 8.8 will hold office until such time as the term of the Nationally-Elected Councillor who vacated the position would have otherwise expired.

 Defects in appointment of National Councillors

 Each resolution passed or thing done by, or with the participation of, a person acting as a National Councillor or member of a committee is valid even if it is later discovered that: